pac4j/pac4j/documentation/docs/clients/openid-connect-clients.md

 AzureAd2Client client = new AzureAd2Client(configuration);
 ```

-The `clientId` and `secret` will be provided by the OpenID Connect provider, as well as the `discoveryUri` (to read the metadata of the identity provider).
-If you do not define the `discoveryUri`, you'll need to provide the provider metadata by using the `StaticOidcOpMetadataResolver` component.
+The provider gives you the `clientId` and `secret` when you register the application.
+Its discovery URL lets pac4j read the provider metadata.
+For a static configuration without discovery, supply that metadata through `StaticOidcOpMetadataResolver`.

 An [`OidcProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-oidc/src/main/java/org/pac4j/oidc/profile/OidcProfile.java) is returned after a successful authentication (or one of its subclasses: [`AzureAdProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-oidc/src/main/java/org/pac4j/oidc/profile/azuread/AzureAdProfile.java), [`GoogleOidcProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-oidc/src/main/java/org/pac4j/oidc/profile/google/GoogleOidcProfile.java)
 or [`KeycloakOidcProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-oidc/src/main/java/org/pac4j/oidc/profile/keycloak/KeycloakOidcProfile.java)).
-All the attributes returned in the ID Token will be available in the `OidcProfile` even if you can get the ID token directly via the `getIdToken()` method.
+The profile exposes the attributes from the ID token; call `getIdToken()` when you need the token itself.

-You can define the flow you want to use via the `setResponseType` and `setResponseMode` methods:
+The default is the authorization code flow (`response_type=code`), with no explicit `response_mode`.
+If your provider requires another flow or response mode, set them on the configuration.
+For example, for the implicit flow:

 ```java
 // implicit flow